-The Notes are fully and unconditionally guaranteed on a senior secured second-lien basis by most of the direct and indirect subsidiaries of Entercom Media Corp.
-The Notes and the related guarantees are secured on a second-lien priority basis by liens on substantially all of the assets of Entercom Media Corp. and the guarantors.
+The 2027 Notes are fully and unconditionally guaranteed on a senior secured second-lien basis by most of the direct and indirect subsidiaries of Audacy Capital Corp.
+The 2027 Notes and the related guarantees are secured on a second-lien priority basis by liens on substantially all of the assets of Audacy Capital Corp. and the guarantees.

-A default under our Notes could cause a default under our Credit Facility or Senior Notes.
+A default under the 2027 Notes could cause a default under the Credit Facility or 2029 Notes.
 Any event of default, therefore, could have a material adverse effect on our business and financial condition.